 This program structure applies to students commencing prior to 2019.
-If you are commencing from 2019 please refer to program 4789 Media (PR &, Advertising)/Law.
+If you are commencing from 2019 please refer to program 4792 Media (Comms &, Journalism)/Law.

-This program combines the professional Bachelor of Laws with the Bachelor of Media (PR &, Advertising).
+This program combines the professional Bachelor of Laws with the Bachelor of Media (Communication and Journalism).

-This degree combination is relevant to students interested in becoming media lawyers, or in public sector communication, and public relations.
+This degree combination is relevant to students interested in becoming media lawyers, or in journalism, corporate and organisational communication.

 5 years full time,